War crimes in World War II: Axis powers

-The Axis powers (Nazi Germany, Fascist Italy, and Imperial Japan) were some of the most systematic perpetrators of war crimes in modern history.
+The Axis powers (Nazi Germany, Fascist Italy, and the Empire of Japan) were some of the most systematic perpetrators of war crimes in modern history.
 The factors which contributed to Axis war crimes included Nazi racial theories, the desire for "living space" which was used as a justification for the eradication of native populations, and militaristic indoctrination that encouraged the terrorization of conquered peoples and prisoners of war.
 The Holocaust, the German attack on the Soviet Union and the German occupation of much of Europe, the Japanese invasion and occupation of Manchuria, the Japanese invasion of China and the Japanese occupation of the Philippines all contributed to well over half of all of the civilian deaths in World War II as well as the conflicts that led up to the war.
 Even before post-war revelations of atrocities, Axis military forces were notorious for their brutal treatment of captured combatants.